 Eligibility for an Assistantship - To be eligible for an assistantship appointment, a student must have "regular" or "contingent" admission status to a specific graduate degree program.
 However, a student with "contingent" status must, within the first award enrollment period, satisfy "regular" admission requirements.
 A student with "provisional" or "unclassified" admission status is not eligible for an assistantship appointment.
 An assistantship award will be terminated when these requirements are not met.
-A student's admission status may be verified by calling the Office of the Graduate School at (662) 325.7400.
+A student's admission status may be verified by calling The Graduate School at (662) 325.7400.

 Required Course Load for Fall and Spring Semesters - Graduate assistants must be full-time students (registered in at least 9 graduate credit hours) and may not enroll in more than 13 graduate credit hours.
 The required full-time status must be maintained throughout the entire semester.
 Therefore, no course may be dropped if the resulting course load would be fewer than the required 9 graduate credit hours, nor may any course in the 9-hour load consist of or be converted to audit status.
 The 9-credit hour course load may not be composed of undergraduate courses unless the course is a program prerequisite.
 In such case, the minimum graduate load required will be 6 credit hours and only one undergraduate course will be permitted as part of the 9-credit hour load (per Graduate Council, March 2001).
 Some international students are required by the University to take ESL 5323 and/or ESL 5313.
 Both are considered prerequisites, and a graduate student may enroll in one of the courses and 6 credit hours of degree-program courses while holding an assistantship.
 ESL 5323 and ESL 5313 may not be taken concurrently.